MiloWical/Result-Cs/README.md

 ## Parting Words

-The entire notion of being able to program away a class of problems that has caused so much havoc in the computer science and software engineering worlds is alluring to mme to say the least.
+The entire notion of being able to program away a class of problems that has caused so much havoc in the computer science and software engineering worlds is alluring to me to say the least.
 I feel like those of us in the trenches have a great opportunity to further our craft and make the (software) world a better, safer place.

 Keep calm, code on, and rock out. :metal: